- Asset Securitization

 Yale University, B.A., History, 1987

-John Hitt is a partner in the Asset Securitization Department and Banking and Financial Services Department of Chapman and Cutler LLP.
+John Hitt is a partner in the Asset Securitization Department of Chapman and Cutler LLP.
 Since joining the firm, John’s work has involved the structuring and negotiation of a variety of securitization transactions, including transactions backed by student loans, timeshare interests, trade receivables, credit card receivables, equipment notes and leases, automobile loans, commercial loans, high yield debt, residential and commercial mortgage loans and various other types of contract rights.

 John’s work also includes the representation investors in alternative investments.
 His corporate finance experience also includes representation of issuers and investors in debt and equity offerings in private placements and public offerings.
 In addition, John’s experience includes general corporate representation and the representation of financial institutions in their sale or acquisition of portfolios of master servicing and trustee appointments.